gayverjr/opencap/docs/keywords.rst

 **Electronic structure keywords**

-The "read_data" function of the Projected_CAP class is able to parse the zeroth order Hamiltonian and load the densities when supplied with an appropriate formatted dictionary.
+The :func:`~pyopencap.Projected_CAP.read_data` function is able to parse the zeroth order Hamiltonian and load the densities when supplied with an appropriate formatted dictionary.
 All keywords must be specified to use this function.
 Currently, this is only supported for calculations using the OpenMolcas interface.